-The Company is responsible for the administration and collection of the automobile contracts.
-The Securitization Agreements also require certain funds be held in restricted cash accounts to provide additional collateral for the borrowings, to purchase retail installment contracts that the securitization trust has committed to buy, or to be applied to make payments on the securitization trust debt.
-As of September 30, 2006, restricted cash under the various agreements totaled approximately \$197.1 million.
-That figure includes \$75.3 million held by our CPS 2006-C securitization trust which was used to purchase additional automobile contracts in October 2006.
+We are responsible for the administration and collection of the automobile contracts.
+The securitization agreements also require certain funds be held in restricted cash accounts to provide additional collateral for the borrowings, to purchase retail installment contracts that the securitization trust has committed to buy, or to be applied to make payments on the securitization trust debt.
+As of March 31, 2007, restricted cash under the various agreements totaled approximately \$236.2 million.
+That figure includes \$93.5 million held by our CPS 2007-A securitization trust which was used to purchase additional automobile contracts in April 2007.
 Interest expense on the securitization trust debt is composed of the stated rate of interest plus amortization of additional costs of borrowing.
 Additional costs of borrowing include facility fees, insurance and amortization of deferred financing costs and discounts on subordinated notes.
 Deferred financing costs and discounts on subordinated notes related to the securitization trust debt are amortized using a level yield method.
 Accordingly, the effective cost of borrowing of the securitization trust debt is greater than the stated rate of interest.

-The wholly-owned, bankruptcy remote subsidiaries of CPS and TFC were formed to facilitate the above asset-backed financing transactions.
-Similar bankruptcy remote subsidiaries issue the debt outstanding under the Company's warehouse lines of credit.
+Our wholly-owned, bankruptcy remote subsidiaries were formed to facilitate the above asset-backed financing transactions.
+Similar bankruptcy remote subsidiaries issue the debt outstanding under our warehouse lines of credit.
 Bankruptcy remote refers to a legal structure in which it is expected that the applicable entity would not be included in any bankruptcy filing by its parent or affiliates.
 All of the assets of these subsidiaries have been pledged as collateral for the related debt.
 All such transactions, treated as secured financings for accounting and tax purposes, are treated as sales for all other purposes, including legal and bankruptcy purposes.
-None of the assets of these subsidiaries are available to pay other creditors of the Company or its affiliates.
+None of the assets of these subsidiaries are available to pay other creditors of ours.